Silverheels horehound

 - Is Silverheels horehound good for the Colorado Front Range?

-- Yes.
-Silverheels horehound is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Silverheels horehound is a well-suited groundcover for Colorado's Front Range.

 - How big does Silverheels horehound get?